Mewbi/ic/README.md

 # Scientific Research

-This repository will store some stuff about my scientific research.
+This repository will store some stuff about my scientific research to [UFABC].

 Some codes and notes will not have a previous context.